Relax, Estimate, and Track: a Simple Battery State-of-charge and State-of-health Estimation Method: Methodology

 Based on (\ref{final3}), the values of the three parameters can be directly calculated once the three data points are acquired.
 However, even if the three points have been optimized, estimating three parameters using three data points is still inevitably vulnerable to measurement noise.
 Therefore, to further improve the noise tolerance, it is necessary to filter out the noise before doing parameter estimation.
-The algorithm we chose here is a 15-point median filter, which replaces the voltage of each of the three points with the median value of the fifteen points adjacent to it (including itself).
+The algorithm we chose here is sorting, which sorts the voltage measurements so that they become monotonous during the relaxation.
 We chose this algorithm instead of other common filtering algorithms like averaging for two reasons.
-First, this algorithm is very simple and only adds a little extra computational complexity.
-Secondly, we can theoretically prove that this filtering algorithm can always reduce the variance of the noise.
+First, this algorithm is straightforward and adds minimal computational complexity.
+Second, we can theoretically prove that this filtering algorithm can always reduce the variance of the noise.
 In contrast, other algorithms only work when the variance of the noise is in a specific range.
-Namely, we have the following theorem. \begin{theorem} If $x_1>x_2$, yet the estimation of $x_1$ (denoted as $\hat{x}_1$), is smaller than the estimation of $x_2$ (denoted as $\hat{x}_2$), then swapping the two estimations can make the overall RMS error lower. \end{theorem} \begin{proof} After swapping, the change in mean square error is
+Namely, we have the following proposition. \begin{proposition} Suppose that $x_1>x_2$, yet the estimation of $x_1$ (denoted as $\hat{x}_1$), is smaller than the estimation of $x_2$ (denoted as $\hat{x}_2$), i.e. $\hat{x}_1 < \hat{x}_2$.
+Define the mean-square error (MSE) of the two estimations as $0.5[(x_1-\hat{x}_1)^2+(x_2-\hat{x}_2)^2]$.
+In this case, swapping the two estimations (i.e., use $\hat{x}_1$ as the estimation of $x_2$ and $\hat{x}_2$ as the estimation of $x_1$) will make the MSE smaller. \end{proposition} \begin{proof} After swapping, the change in MSE is

-Meaning that the RMS error becomes smaller after the swapping. \end{proof} \begin{remark} Theorem \ref{swap} means that swapping two measurements that are not in order can reduce measurement noise.
-In other words, the noise can be minimized by placing all measurements in order. \end{remark}
+Meaning that the MSE becomes smaller after the swapping. \end{proof} \begin{remark} Proposition \ref{swap} means that swapping two measurements that are not in order can reduce measurement noise.
+In other words, the noise can be minimized by sorting all measured data, irrespective of timestamp. \end{remark}